Translate

 "The Spirit of truth will guide you to all truth."

 The Catholic doctrine of the Holy Trinity is an ancient doctrine.
-If by chance you are able to find the Athanasian Creed in a Catholic prayer book, you will see how intricately detailed the doctrine is, and how it is excellently interwoven into a prayer.
+If by chance you are able to find the Athanasian Creed in a Catholic prayer book (specifically Handbook of Prayers by Charles Belmonte and James Socias), you will see how intricately detailed the doctrine is, and how it is excellently interwoven into a prayer.
 Here is an excerpt of that prayer:

 "For the Father is a distinct person; the Son is a distinct